BDF-manual-maintenance/BDF-Manual/source/guide/TD.rst

     1
    iroot
     10
-   istore # save TDDFT wave function in 2nd scratch file, must be specified
+   istore # save TDDFT wave function in the 2nd scratch file, must be specified
     2
    $end